askmike/gekko/README.md

 ## TODO

 * Create an easy way to backtest historical data and determine the effectiveness of different paramters.
-* Keep record of balance and check wether auto orders are going through on markets without MKT orders (BTC-e and Bitstamp).
 * Add more exchanges (such as [bitfloor](https://npmjs.org/package/bitfloor), [campBX](https://npmjs.org/package/campbx)).
 * Store trade history in levelDB.
 * Add money management (so that the bot will only spend a start amount of X and the profits on top of X).